aws/aws-fpga/SDAccel/docs/On_Premises_Development_Steps.md

-# On-Premise Development and F1 Deployment Guide
+# On-Premises Development and F1 Deployment Guide

 The SDAccel flow for F1 supports the following development models:
 - Cloud based development on AWS EC2 cloud instances
-- On-premise development on your own local workstations
+- On-premises development on your own local workstations

 In both cases, the final binaries are deployed on an AWS F1 instance and the [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) is required for running on F1

-This guide provides step-by-step instructions for getting started with the on-premise flow and covers the following:
+This guide provides step-by-step instructions for getting started with the on-premises flow and covers the following:
 1. Installing and licensing SDAccel in your own environment
-2. Building your application on-premise with SDAccel
+2. Building your application on-premises with SDAccel
 3. Executing your application on F1

 ## Prerequisites
 Before going through the steps described in this document, the user should have completed at least once the steps described in the [AWS SDAccel README] in the cloud.
 After completing the README steps, you will be familiar with the developer environment and will be ready to setup your own environment.

 ## Requirements
-The supported Operating Systems for SDaccel On-premise development are:
+* The supported Operating Systems for SDaccel On-premises development are:
-- Red Hat Enterprise Workstation/Server 7.2 and 7.3 (64-bit)
+  * Red Hat Enterprise Workstation/Server 7.2 and 7.3 (64-bit)
-- Red Hat Enterprise Workstation 6.7 and 6.8 (64-bit)
+  * Red Hat Enterprise Workstation 6.7 and 6.8 (64-bit)
-- CentOS 6.8, CentOS 7.3 (64-bit)
+  * CentOS 6.8, CentOS 7.3 (64-bit)
-- Ubuntu Linux 16.04.1 LTS (64-bit)
+  * Ubuntu Linux 16.04.1 LTS (64-bit)
+* gcc5.x or later is required to compile your OpenCL host code in order to use C++14 features (cl2.hpp).
+  * It is recommended that you use the Xilinx xcpp g++ wrapper to compile your host code.
+     * xcpp simply uses system g++ if it is gcc5.x or later, otherwise it uses the g++ provided by SDAccel.

 # 1. Installing and licensing SDAccel in your own environment